Wellsprings School Offer for Special Educational Needs and Disabilities

 The school’s system for observing and assessing the progress of individual children provides information about areas where a child is not making adequate progress.

 These reviews may lead to the conclusion that the pupil requires help over and above that which is normally available within the particular class.
-The SENCo may suggest additional support to help within the classroom or some short term intervention.
-If progress is not improved, further assessments may be carried out by the SENCo or a referral made to outside services.
+The Inclusion Lead may suggest additional support to help within the classroom or some short term intervention.
+If progress is not improved, further assessments may be carried out by the Inclusion Lead or a referral made to outside services.
 Parents will be consulted at all stages.

 Adequate progress can be defined in a number of ways.
 It might be progress which: